HammadUlAhad/task-management-system/README.md

 A full-stack task management application built with modern web technologies, featuring advanced functionality like lazy loading, real-time filtering, and comprehensive logging.

+> **Quick Start**: Database is automatically created when you run `dotnet ef database update` - no manual setup required!

 ## What This Project Does

 This task management system allows users to: